Waffle/waffle/Source/JNA/waffle-demo/waffle-filter/README.md

 <user username="tomcat" password="tomcat" roles="tomcat,manager-gui,manager-script,manager-jmx,manager-status" />
 ```

 - Start your tomcat server.
-You can launch a locally installed tomcat with remote debugging enabled on port 8000 using one of these
+You can launch a locally installed tomcat with remote debugging enabled on port 8000 using this

-    apache-tomcat-6.0.45$ bin/catalina.sh jpda start
-    apache-tomcat-7.0.70$ bin/catalina.sh jpda start
+    apache-tomcat-7.0.75$ bin/catalina.sh jpda start

-- Build and Deploy the demo application to the local tomcat 6 instance using one of these
+- Build and Deploy the demo application to the local tomcat instance using this

-    mvn clean package tomcat6:redeploy
     mvn clean package tomcat7:redeploy

 - The app will be available at: